openebs/website/docs/main/concepts/data-engines/replicated-storage.md

 Although Replicated Storage utilizes NVMe-oF, it does not impose any requirements for the use of NVMe devices or cloud volumes.
 :::

-## Quickstart Guides
+## Quickstart Guide

 OpenEBS provides Local Volume that can be used to provide locally mounted storage to Kubernetes Stateful workloads.
-Refer to the [Quickstart Guide](../../quickstart-guide/) for more information.
+Refer to the [Quickstart Guide](../../quickstart-guide/installation.md) for more information.

 ## Source Code and Contributions